Juris Doctor: United Kingdom

 The Quality Assurance Agency consulted in 2014 on the inclusion of "Juris Doctor" in the U.K. Framework for Higher Education Qualifications as an exception to the rule that "doctor" should only be used by doctoral degrees.
 It was proposed that the Juris Doctor would be an award at bachelor level, and would not confer the right to use the title "doctor".
 This was not incorporated into the final framework published in 2014.

-The only J.D. degree currently awarded by a U.K. university is at Queen's University Belfast.
-This is a 3–4 year degree specified as being a professional doctorate at the doctoral qualifications level in the U.K. framework, sitting above the LL.M. and including a 30,000 word dissertation demonstrating the "creation and interpretation of new knowledge, through original research or other advanced scholarship, of a quality to satisfy peer review, extend the forefront of the discipline, and merit publication".
+The only JD degree awarded by a UK university is at Queen's University Belfast.
+The 3–4 year degree is specified a professional doctorate at the doctoral qualifications level, sitting above the LLM.
+It includes a 30,000-word dissertation.

-Joint LL.B./J.D. courses for a very limited number of students are offered by University College London, King's College London, and the London School of Economics in collaboration with Columbia University in the U.S. King's also offers a joint LLB/JD with Georgetown University.
-These are four-year, undergraduate courses leading to the award of both a British LL.B. and a U.S. J.D.
+Joint LLB/JD courses for a small number of students are offered by University College London, King's College London, and the London School of Economics in collaboration with Columbia University.
+King's also offers a joint LLB/JD with Georgetown University.
 King's College London and the University of Exeter offer joint LLB/JD degrees with the Chinese University of Hong Kong, with two years in the UK followed by two years in Hong Kong.

-Harvard Law School in the US and University of Cambridge in the UK offer a J.D./LL.M.
-Joint Degree Program enabling Harvard J.D. candidates to earn a Cambridge LL.M. and a Harvard J.D. in 3.5 years.
+Harvard Law School and the University of Cambridge offer a JD/LLM Joint Degree Program enabling Harvard JD candidates to earn a Cambridge LLM and a Harvard JD in 3.5 years.

-The University of Southampton offers a two-year graduate-entry LL.B. described as a "J.D. pathway" degree, while the University of Law offers various "LLB Canadian JD Pathways" within its undergraduate LLB programs to prepare students for a Canadian JD.
+The University of Southampton offers a two-year graduate-entry LLB described as a "JD pathway" degree.
 The University of Surrey previously offered a course similar to Southampton's.

-The University of York offers a three-year "LL.M.
-Law (Juris Doctor)" degree intended for those looking at an international career in law.
-This is formally a Master of Laws (LL.M.) degree, but it is marketed as a J.D.
+The University of York offers a three-year so-called "LLM Law (Juris Doctor)" degree.